CookiePLMonster/CookiePLMonster.github.io/_mods/sh2/sh2-enhanced.md

 makes for a definitive Silent Hill 2 HD experience.

 I contributed to *Silent Hill 2: Enhanced Edition* with:
+- Restoration of right analog stick functionality, allowing to look around with right analog stick while walking, like on PlayStation 2
 - XInput based controller vibration
 - An option to allow movement and menu navigation with DPad, like on PlayStation 2